-Other criminal elements wanted to take root within the Municipality, and we are grateful to the vigilance that was shown by our communities, especially those in Ward 4 and our armed security.
+We are grateful to the continued vigilance that has been exhibited by our communities, and give special mention to the Ward 4 Neighbourhood Watch together with our armed response team.
 The rot is being curbed and we continue to be vigilant against all forms of criminal activities from the most petty crime to the most sophisticated.

-The Municipality continued, on the social front to support 4 Neighbourhood Care Points (NCPs) with assistance from other businesses such as, All Out, Big Tree Koreans, KFC, Logico, MTN, Shoprite, World Food Programme (WFP) and Huawei.
-This work, together with the strides that have been made by the Social Services Department in providing HomeBased care services, gives a human face to the Municipality.
+The Municipality continued, on the social front to support

+4 Neighbourhood Care Points (NCPs) with assistance from other businesses such as, All Out, Big Tree Koreans, KFC, Logico, MTN, Shoprite, World Food Programme (WFP) and Huawei.
+This work, together with the strides that have been made by the Social Services Department in providing Home-

+Based care services, gives a human face to the Municipality.
 By their nature the NCPs are vital to the development of the younger generation ensuring access to basic healthcare and feeding scheme, without which academic and physical development becomes very limited.